SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 To have in mind: every once in a while, you can enter the extension manager and check for updates of this extension to get latest bug fixes and added features

+## Saving the scene
+- [Save](https://slicer.readthedocs.io/en/latest/user_guide/data_loading_and_saving.html#save-data) frequently as the surgical plan can be reopened from where you left it if there is a crash (software malfunction).
+We suggest using the "Save scene as single file (.mrb file format)", then you can save your progress with different names "example_plan_v01.mrb", "example_plan_v02.mrb", etc

 ## Segmentation (Preparation for Virtual Surgical Planning)

 Make a mandible segmentation and a fibula segmentation.